Top 7 Ways a Workers Comp Attorney Can Protect Your Rights

 Should I accept the insurance company’s first offer?

-It’s usually unwise to accept the initial settlement offer without first consulting with an attorney.
+You should not accept a settlement offer without first consulting an attorney.
 Insurance companies often start with a low offer to minimize their costs, and initial settlements may not fully cover your future medical needs, lost wages, or other expenses.
-An attorney can assess the offer, estimate your claim’s value, and negotiate for a fair settlement.
+Your attorney can assess the offer, gauge the value of your claim, and negotiate a fair settlement on your behalf.

 Am I eligible for benefits if I was partially responsible?

-Yes, workers’ compensation is generally a no-fault system, meaning you can receive benefits even if you were partially responsible for the accident.
+Yes, workers’ compensation is typically a no-fault system, allowing you to receive benefits even if you share some responsibility for the accident.
 However, some exceptions exist if your actions involved serious misconduct, such as being under the influence of drugs or alcohol at the time of the injury.
 Your attorney can help clarify your eligibility based on the specifics of your case.

 Conclusion